frontity/api-reference/docs-api/frontity-packages/collections-packages/hooks/infinite-scroll-hooks.md

 # Infinite Scroll Hooks

-Three React hooks were implemented.
-Two for general use:
+The recommended hooks to use for a Infinite Scroll behaviour are:

 - `useArchiveInfiniteScroll`
 - `usePostTypeInfiniteScroll`

-And a basic one for implementing custom infinite scroll hooks (used internally by the previous two hooks):
+There's also another one available for implementing custom infinite scroll hooks (used internally by the previous two hooks):

 - `useInfiniteScroll`